apache/gravitino/docs/how-to-install.md

 ### Configure the Gravitino server

 The `conf/gravitino.conf` file provides basic configurations for the Gravitino server.
-To configure the Gravitino server, you can update this file.
+You can update this file to customize the Gravitino server settings as needed.
 For a full list of the Gravitino server configurations, see [Gravitino Server Configurations](./gravitino-server-config.md).

 ### Configure the Gravitino server log

 Gravitino uses [Log4j2](https://logging.apache.org/log4j/2.x/) as the logging system.
-The `conf/log4j2.properties` file provides the Gravitino server log configurations.
+The logging configuration for the Gravitino server is defined in the `conf/log4j2.properties` file.
-To configure the Gravitino server log, you can update this file.
+To customize the logging behavior, modify this file as needed.

 ### Configure the Gravitino server environment variables

-Gravitino exposes several environment variables through the `conf/gravitino-env.sh` file.
+Gravitino provides a set of environment variables defined in the conf/gravitino-env.sh file.
-To configure these environment variables, you can update this file.
+You can configure these environment variables by editing this file.

 ### Configure the Gravitino catalogs

-Gravitino supports multiple catalogs.
+Gravitino supports multiple catalogs, each with its own configuration.
-You can configure the catalog-level configurations by updating the related configuration file in the `catalogs/<catalog-provider>/conf` directory.
+You can configure catalog-level settings by updating the appropriate configuration file in the `catalogs/<catalog-provider>/conf` directory.
-For example, the `catalogs/hive/conf/hive.conf` file provides configurations for the Hive catalog.
+For example, the `catalogs/hive/conf/hive.conf` file contains the configuration options for the Hive catalog.
-The configurations you set in the catalog configuration file will apply to all the catalogs of the same type that you created.
+The settings specified in a catalog configuration file will apply to all catalogs of the same type that you create.
-For detailed configurations about each catalog, see related catalog documentation.
+Check the related catalog documentation for detailed information about configuring each catalog,

 :::note
-Gravitino takes the catalog configurations in the following order of precedence:
+Gravitino applies the catalog configurations in the following order of precedence:

 1. Catalog `properties` specified in the catalog creation API or REST API.
 2. Catalog configurations specified in the catalog configuration file.

-The catalog `properties` overrides the catalog configurations specified in the configuration file.
+The catalog `properties` override the catalog configurations specified in the configuration file.
 :::

 Gravitino supports passing in catalog-specific configurations by adding the `gravitino.bypass.` prefix to the specific catalog configurations.